What is Nuclear Medicine Imaging?

-How does radionuclide scanning work?
+How does nuclear medicine imaging work?

-Radionuclide scanning uses small amounts of low-level radioactive compounds, which are given as an injection or by mouth (swallowed).
+Nuclear medicine imaging uses small amounts of low-level radioactive compounds, which are given as an injection or by mouth (swallowed).
 These compounds are attracted to specific organs, bones or tissues, which absorb the radioactive material.
 Once an organ or tissue has absorbed the radioactive material, it produces emissions, which can be detected by a special camera, or scanner.
 The scanner works with a computer to convert the emissions into an image.
 The doctor can view the images and look for areas that appear abnormal.

-What happens during a radionuclide scan?
+What happens during a nuclear medicine imaging scan?

 Depending on the area of the body and the type of scan, you will receive a small dose of radioactive material as an injection, or you will be given a solution to swallow.
 Depending on the type of scan, you may be asked to come back for the actual scan several hours or a day after receiving the radioactive material.
 In some cases, your scan will be done right away.